 Deb is an author of the New Jersey Gestational Carrier Agreement Act that was signed into law in May 2018 making gestational surrogacy arrangements enforceable in New Jersey.
 She is a leading voice for the expansion of insurance coverage for fertility procedures and frequently testifies before the NJ Legislature on these issues.
 She is a member of the Legal Professional Group of the American Society for Reproductive Medicine.

-Deb is also an author of a new law in New Jersey that will streamline obtaining an adoption judgment for married and civil union couples, where one of them is not a genetic parent, but both are on the child’s birth certificate.
+Deb is also an author of the 2020 New Jersey law that streamlines obtaining an adoption judgment for married and civil union couples, where one of them is not a genetic parent, but both are on the child’s birth certificate.

-For the past several years, Deb has been the organizer and moderator of an annual continuing legal education program sponsored by NJ-ICLE on adoption and assisted reproduction topics designed to educate attorneys on new law and practice and ethics issues in these practice areas.
+Deb has been the organizer and moderator of annual continuing legal education programs sponsored by NJ-ICLE on adoption and assisted reproduction topics designed to educate attorneys on new law and practice and ethics issues in these practice areas.
 Deb also frequently provides LGBTQ Cultural Competency programs for professionals, civic groups and municipalities.

 Deb is a CCAI Angel in Adoption recipient (2017), an honor bestowed by members of Congress.
 She is also an Angel Award recipient from CASA of Bergen County.
-Deb has been awarded the Distinguished Service Award by the New Jersey Institute for Continuing Legal Education for her years of service educating her peers and has been honored by the New Jersey State Bar Association for her work on legislative issues on behalf of the Bar and its legislative agenda and by her alma mater, Cardozo School of Law with its E. Nathaniel Gates Award for her years of contribution to LGBT Family Law.
-Deb has been voted by her peers as a Super Lawyer (2012 – 2019) and one of the TOP 50 Women Lawyers in New Jersey for 2016-19.
+Deb has been awarded the Distinguished Service Award by the New Jersey Institute for Continuing Legal Education for her years of service educating her peers and has twice been honored by the New Jersey State Bar Association for her work on legislative issues on behalf of the Bar and its legislative agenda and by her alma mater, Cardozo School of Law with its E. Nathaniel Gates Award for her years of contribution to LGBT Family Law and recently by the Cardozo Center for Public Interest Law with its Inspire!
+Award.
 Deb has been honored by the National LGBT Bar Association with its Leading Practitioner Award, which recognizes lawyers in solo and small legal practices for their impact in LGBT legal issues.

-Personally, Deb lives in Teaneck, New Jersey with her partner of 32 years, Pat.
-Their home is ruled by their dog, Pie, a poodle-maltese mix rescued five years ago.
+Personally, Deb lives in Teaneck, New Jersey with her partner of more than 35 years, Pat.
+Their home is ruled by their rescue dog, Sammy.
 Deb continues to support her good friends in the performing arts - actors, directors and playwrights - with whom she worked as a stage director for years before and during the early years of her law practice.
 When not working, Deb spends time with family in Philadelphia and Arizona.
 She is a collector of Native American art and an avid baseball fan.